Torus orbit closures in the flag variety: Generic torus orbit closures in Richardson varieties

 There are many interpretations of Catalan numbers such as binary trees, Dyck paths, and binary operations, see~\cite{Stanley_Catalan}.
 In the following, we review the correspondence between polygon triangulations and binary trees and then define a toric variety of Catalan type.

-A \textit{binary tree} is a rooted plane tree with at most two children at each vertex.
-The set of triangulations~$\mathscr{T}$ of a convex polygon $\polygon{n+2}$ with $n+2$ vertices and the set of binary trees~$\B_\mathscr{T}$ with $n$ vertices have the following bijective connection.
+A \textit{binary tree} is a rooted plane tree with at most two children at each vertex defined recursively as follows.
+An empty set $\emptyset$ is a binary tree.
+Otherwise, a binary tree has a root vertex $v$, a left subtree, and a right subtree, both of which are binary trees.
+The set of triangulations~$\mathscr{T}$ of a convex polygon $\polygon{n+2}$ with $n+2$ vertices and the set of binary trees~$\B_\mathscr{T}$ with $n$ vertices have the following bijective connection defined recursively.
 Assume that $\mathscr{T}$ is a triangulation of $\polygon{n+2}$.
-We put a vertex of $\B_\mathscr{T}$ in the interior of each triangle of $\mathscr{T}$.
+For $n=0$, the associated binary tree is an empty set.
+For $n \geq 1$, we put a vertex of $\B_\mathscr{T}$ in the interior of each triangle of $\mathscr{T}$.
 The root vertex of~$\B_\mathscr{T}$ corresponds to the vertex in the triangle having the side $\{0,n+1\}$.
-If two triangles of $\mathscr{T}$ are adjacent on a side, then the corresponding two vertices of $\B_\mathscr{T}$ are connected by an edge in $\B_\mathscr{T}$.
+Now by deleting the side $\{0,n+1\}$ of the $(n+2)$-gon, we obtain a union of two triangulated polygons which define the left and right subtrees as follows: the polygon having the vertex $0$ defines the left subtree; the polygon having the vertex $n+2$ defines the right subtree.
 The binary trees associated with the triangulation of $\polygon{5}$ in Figure~\ref{fig_triangulation_5gon} are shown in Figure~\ref{fig_binary_tree_v3}.
 The root vertex is the vertex with the additional circle.